silvia-odwyer/pixels.js/README.md

 Pixels.JS is an  image filtering library with over 70 photo filters for use in the browser or with Node.JS.

 Image filtering comprises vintage filters, solarizers, inverters, and over ninety more.
-You can explore these in the Flashback web app, which makes use of the library.
+You can explore these in the [official web app](https://silvia-odwyer.github.io/pixels.js/demo.html), which makes use of the library and each of its comprising filters.

 ## Check Out The Official Website
 The official home of PixelsJS is now here! https://silvia-odwyer.github.io/pixels.js/